theforeman/forklift/containers/docs/build.md

 ### Setup Docker

 In order to build the containers, a running docker daemon needs to be present.
+Follow the official Docker [installation](https://docs.docker.com/install/) guide or use the following Ansible playbook:

     ansible-playbook tools/install-docker.yml

-### Install ansible-container

-This project is currently using the bleeding edge version of `ansible-container` and will be installed from source.
-To simplify install, an Ansible playbook has been provided to do the installation:

-    ansible-playbook tools/install-ansible-container.yml

 ## Build Containers

-Now build the containers (and grab a coffee):
+Now build all the container images (and grab a coffee):

-    ansible-playbook tools/build.yml
+    ansible-playbook tools/build-all.yml

-To build one or more services pass the name(s) space separated:
+To build a single container image:

-    ansible-playbook tools/build.yml -e services='foreman dynflow'
+    ansible-playbook tools/build.yml -e image=foreman

-To build just Foreman:
+To build just the Foreman stack:

     ansible-playbook tools/build-foreman.yml

-To build just Pulp:
+To build just the Pulp stack:

     ansible-playbook tools/build-pulp.yml

-To build just Candlepin:
+To build just the Candlepin stack:

     ansible-playbook tools/build-candlepin.yml